China and the Kachin State

-China's Involvement in the Kachin Conflict
+China's involvement in the Kachin conflict

 2008–2011

 During the early years of Myanmar's government transition, China maintained genuine fears over Myanmar's demands towards its ethnic minorities.
 Most troubling to China was its goal to convert existing rebel groups into Border Guard Forces.
 Consequentially, the People's Republic of China began to quietly support the KIA as well as the United Wa State Army in the neighboring Shan State.
 During this period, it is believed that China supplied a significant amount of weapons and military supplies to both of these rebel groups.
 Although China adamantly denies these claims, rebel troops in both states have been seen using Chinese-made rifles, surface-to-air missiles, and at least 12 armoured vehicles.
 Officers in the KIA have also mentioned to journalists that their satellite array had once been an unused channel operated by the Chinese military until the KIA purchased it from them in some years ago.
 While the Chinese government's support for the KIA has ceased almost entirely in recent years, China continues to supply advanced weaponry to the UWSA.

 2011: Return of conflict

 The Chinese funded Dapein Hydroelectric Dam played a significant role in the breaking of a 17-year cease-fire that reignited the violent civil war in the Kachin State.
 In these early months of the renewed conflict, however, Beijing did not pay much attention to the crisis and turned down the pleas for assistance from the KIA.
 China wanted to protect their economic interests in the region and no longer wanted to upset the government in Naypyidaw which supported their investments.
 There was growing suspicion that the KIA was under the influence of western powers and China was losing trust in the predominantly Christian state of Kachin.
-It was also widely believed in China that the KIA was first to strike on June 9 in order to intentionally end their cease-fire agreement and spur Chinese intervention.
-This belief diminished many of the Chinese sympathies for the Kachin.